peterkuma/masters-thesis/chapters/05_overview-of-acraneb2.md

 at every model time step feasible, responding rapidly to the development of cloud cover.

-We can characterise the ACRANEB2 scheme by the choices of methods and approximations:
+We can characterise the ACRANEB2 radiation scheme by the choices of methods and approximations:

-- Horizontally homogeneous (1D)
-- $\delta$-two stream approximation
+- Plane parallel and $\delta$-two stream approximation
-- Broadband model based (two bands: shortwave and longwave), with modified Malkmus band model transmission approximation
+- Broadband spectral division with two bands: shortwave and longwave
+- Gaseous optical depths calculated with a modified Malkmus band model
+- Parameterised saturation of shortwave cloud absorption and Rayleigh scattering
 - Curtis-Godson approximation of inhomogeneous path transmission
-- Adding method for flux computation to account for multiple scattering in shortwave and longwave spectrum
+- Adding method for flux computation to account for multiple scattering in the shortwave and longwave spectrum
-- Computational intermittency in longwave and shortwave spectrum
+- Temporal subsampling (intermittency) in the longwave and shortwave spectrum
+- Longwave solution based on a net exchange rate formulation
+- Gray-body approximation of aerosols and Earth's surface

-ACRANEB2 is currently available as an optional radiation scheme in the NWP model ALADIN of the RC LACE[^rc-lace] community.
+ACRANEB2 is currently available as an optional radiation scheme in the ALARO-1 packages of the NWP model ALADIN.

 [^rc-lace]: Regional Cooperation for Limited Area Modelling in Central Europe (\url{http://www.rclace.eu/}).